trptr/java-wrapper/README.md

 #### Using a git url

 Include a dependency on this repo in your `deps.edn`.
-For exmaple:
+For example:

 ```clojure
 {:deps {org.clojure/clojure {:mvn/version "1.10.0"}